earthly/website/blog/_posts/2022-09-14-aws-networks.md

 ## Subnets

-Regions contain AZs which contain VPCs which contain **subnets**.
+Regions contain AZs which contain VPCs which contain: **subnets**.

-We can't deploy an EC2 instance directly into a VPC.
+We can't deploy an EC2 instance, Amazon's virtual machine, directly into a VPC.
 We first need to divide the VPC into subnets.
 These are subsets of the IP CIDR range we set up earlier.
 Subnets allow us to group things in our network, which makes communication and security easier to deal with.
 The default VPC comes with two subnets.
 One has access to the internet, the other does not.
 This is pretty common.
 You may wan't your web app or API to be accessible from the internet, but have your database deployed in a subnet that is closed off from the internet.

-For now, we are just going to create a single subnet in our VPC.
+You can create as many subnets as you want in your VPC, as long as you have IP address to assign to them, but for now, we are just going to create a single subnet in our VPC.

 In the left hand menu, under the Virtual Private Cloud section, select `subnets`.
 This will bring you to a list of all the subnets that exist in your selected region.
 Again, ignore the default subnets that were created automatically.